successible/cleanslate/README.md

 The first three components can be deployed anywhere.
 The instructions below are written using Render.com, but you can use any host.
 It will just be a bit more work, as explained by the note below.

 > Note: If you do not want to use Render.com, your life will be a bit harder.
 One, you will need to monitor the `main` branch of the two, relevant repositories for changes.
 We do not use `git` tags or GitHub releases.
 Instead, we build everything of the `HEAD` of `main`.
 Two, you must run the build commands when those changes are detected.
-The build command for React is `pnpm run build`.
+The build command for React is `npm run build`.
 This build command for Hasura is building the image from the `Dockerfile` and starting it.

 Here are the instructions for deploying on Render.com:

 1. Make sure you have completed the **Configuration** section above.
-This will configure the Firebase and the relevant Firebase function.
+This will configure your Firebase project and the relevant Firebase function.

-> Note: When configuring a social login, you will need to provide a Terms of Use and Privacy policy.
+> Note: When configuring a social login, you will need to provide a Terms of Use and Privacy Policy.
 We provide these at `https://XXX/terms` and `https://XXX/privacy`.
 Replace `XXX` with the domain you will host Clean Slate at.

 1. Deploy a PostgreSQL database on [Render.com](https://render.com).
 It can be the smallest, paid size.
-We recommend version 14.
+We recommend the newest version.

 2. Create a text file on your local computer.
 Replace `XXX` with your values.
 Read the comments for guidance.